arnaudrmt/craftkit/readme.md

 This is not a traditional library you add as a dependency.
 It's a code repository designed for you to take what you need.

-1. Navigate to the `src` folder in this repository.
-2. Find the folder that matches the Minecraft version you are developing for (e.g., `1.8-1.12`).
+1. Find the folder that matches the Minecraft version you are developing for (e.g., `1.8-1.12`).
-3. Copy the `.java` file(s) for the utilities you want into your own project's source folder.
+2. Copy the `.java` file(s) for the utilities you want into your own project's source folder.
-4.  **Important:** Most utilities depend on `ReflectionUtils.java`, located in the `common/util` folder.
+3.  **Important:** Most utilities depend on `ReflectionUtils.java`, located in the `common/util` folder.
 Make sure to copy it into your project as well!

 ---